 4. A lack of meaningful enforcement provisions

-AnderBois’ revised amendment also continues to perpetuate the original version’s lack of effective enforcement provisions (Sec.
-12-136).* A property owner who either personally violates the ordinance or allows a landscaping company to do so would receive a warning on the first offense, and each subsequent act of non-compliance would be subject to a $100 fine per instance of violation, with no escalation for subsequent offenses.
-This contrasts sharply with leafblower regulations in many other U.S. jurisdictions.
+That effectively makes the cost of the first four violations $25 each.
+And each subsequent act of non-compliance is subject to a $100 fine per violation, with no escalation for subsequent offenses, in perpetuity.
+This contrasts sharply with leafblower regulations in most other U.S. jurisdictions.

-The city’s notoriously lax enforcement of many of its own laws, regulations, and policies — ranging from overnight parking to the many other sources of excessive and unhealthy noise — makes it difficult to imagine the new leafblower regulations will somehow be taken any more seriously.
+Given the city’s notoriously lax enforcement of its own laws, regulations, and policies — ranging from modified mufflers to the many other sources of excessive and unhealthy noise — it is difficult to imagine how the new leafblower regulations could possibly be taken any more seriously.

-Moreover, the amendment assigns enforcement to the city’s Department of Inspections and Standards, which isn’t easily contacted or widely present in the community on a broad scale or on the days of heaviest leafblower use by residents, such as Saturdays and Sundays.
+Moreover, the amendment assigns leafblower enforcement to the city’s Department of Inspections and Standards, which isn’t widely present in the community or easily contacted, especially on weekends, which are the days of heaviest leafblower use by residents.

-We also recommended that the ordinance allow time- and location-stamped video of gas leafblower violations to be submitted as legally admissible evidence of an infraction — and require the Providence Police and Municipal Court to treat footage that meets the ordinance’s violation criteria as prima facie evidence of infractions for the purpose of issuing citations.
+We also recommended that the ordinance allow time- and location-stamped video of gas leafblower violations to be submitted as legally admissible evidence of an infraction — and require the Providence Police and Municipal Court to accept footage documenting violations of the ordinance as prima facie evidence of infractions for the purpose of issuing citations.

-A high rate of verified violations beyond the first year of seasonal restrictions would indicate a lack of deterrence, and should result in the automatic implementation of an escalating fine schedule, with $200 for the third offense (assuming one warning), and $300 for each additional violation.
+A high rate of verified violations in 2030 (the first year of public restrictions) would indicate a lack of deterrence, and should result in the automatic implementation of an escalating fine schedule, with $200 for the third offense (assuming one warning), and $300 for each additional violation.

-The City Council cannot continue to ignore the executive branch’s implementation and enforcement of municipal laws after it enacts them, or the results it yields.
-Laws are a means to an end, not ends in themselves.
-Voting to pass an ordinance should not be seen as the completion of the Council’s effort and responsibility, but the beginning.
-The effects of legislation should match its intent.
+The City Council cannot continue to ignore the enforcement of laws after it enacts them, or the effects non-enforcement produces.
+All laws are an intended as means to an end, not merely ends in themselves.
+Passing an ordinance should not be seen as the completion of the Council’s effort to address issues of public interest, but the beginning.
+The effects of legislation should match its intent, and in that regard, the City Council’s woeful leafblower ordinance is a failure before it even kicks in.

 _______________

-* The proposed amendment would not supersede Providence’s existing — and completely unenforced — gas-fueled leafblower regulations, which prohibit the use of such equipment at sound levels above 55 decibels in residential zones or above 65 dB elsewhere between 8:00 p.m. and 7:00 a.m. (or at any hour when it can be heard at a distance of 200 feet), the latter of which is merely a reiteration of the city’s equally ignored noise ordinance.
+2 The amendment does not supersede Providence’s existing — and completely unenforced — gas-fueled leafblower regulations, which prohibit the use of such equipment at sound levels above 55 decibels in residential zones or above 65 dB elsewhere between 8:00 p.m. and 7:00 a.m. (or at any hour when it can be heard at a distance of 200 feet), the latter of which is merely a reiteration of the city’s equally ignored noise ordinance.

 1 thought on “We oppose performative leafblower laws”